Song dynasty: Cuisine and clothing

 Sumptuary laws regulated the food that one consumed and the clothes that one wore according to status and social class.
 Clothing was made of hemp or cotton cloths, restricted to a color standard of black and white.
 Trousers were the acceptable attire for peasants, soldiers, artisans, and merchants, although wealthy merchants might choose to wear more ornate clothing and male blouses that came down below the waist.
 Acceptable apparel for scholar-officials was rigidly defined by the social ranking system.
 However, as time went on this rule of rank-graded apparel for officials was not as strictly enforced.
 Each official was able to display his awarded status by wearing different-colored traditional silken robes that hung to the ground around his feet, specific types of headgear, and even specific styles of girdles that displayed his graded-rank of officialdom.

 Women wore long dresses, blouses that came down to the knee, skirts, and jackets with long or short sleeves, while women from wealthy families could wear purple scarves around their shoulders.
 The main difference in women's apparel from that of men was that it was fastened on the left, not on the right.

 The main food staples in the diet of the lower classes remained rice, pork, and salted fish.
 In 1011, Emperor Zhenzong of Song introduced Champa rice to China from Vietnam's Kingdom of Champa, which sent 30,000 bushels as a tribute to Song.
 Champa rice was drought-resistant and able to grow fast enough to offer two harvests a year instead of one.

 Song restaurant and tavern menus are recorded.
 They list entrees for feasts, banquets, festivals, and carnivals.
 They reveal a diverse and lavish diet for those of the upper class.
 They could choose from a wide variety of meats and seafood, including shrimp, geese, duck, mussel, shellfish, fallow deer, hare, partridge, pheasant, francolin, quail, fox, badger, clam, crab, and many others.
 Dairy products were rare in Chinese cuisine at this time.
 Beef was rarely consumed since the bull was a valuable draft animal, and dog meat was absent from the diet of the wealthy, although the poor could choose to eat dog meat if necessary (yet it was not part of their regular diet).
-People also consumed dates, raisins, jujubes, pears, plums, apricots, pear juice, lychee-fruit juice, honey and ginger drinks, spices and seasonings of Sichuan pepper, ginger, soy sauce, oil, sesame oil, salt, and vinegar.
+People also consumed dates, raisins, jujubes, pears, plums, apricots, pear juice, lychee-fruit juice, honey and ginger drinks, spices and seasonings of Sichuan pepper, ginger, soy sauce, vegetable oil, sesame oil, salt, and vinegar.